sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [x] The top line of the corner pane now shows the current metric, as well as the ordering.
+It is colored like the metric barchart, and right-aligned (this means I had to add a Layout to that pane).

+1. [x] Added sequence length (ungapped) as a metric.
+Pressing 't' cycles through the metrics.

 1. [x] B0009: metric change does not trigger recomputation of ordering.
 To
    reproduce: `termal data/test-metrics.msa`, 'o' to order by increasing metric, then 't': the metric does (correctly) switch to sequence length, but the